-John Kersey has served as principal consecrator for bishops Charles Mugleston and Alistair Bate, both on 15 August 2007.
-Bishop Mugleston continues to be in intercommunion, while Bishop Bate ceased to be in communion after 31 May 2011.
-In addition, John Kersey has assisted as a co-consecrator and given additional commissioning sub conditione to several bishops.
+I have served as principal consecrator for two bishops: Charles Mugleston and Alistair Bate, both on 15 August 2007.
+Bishop Mugleston continues to be in intercommunion with my church, while Bishop Bate ceased to be in communion after 31 May 2011.
+In addition, I have assisted as a co-consecrator and given additional commissioning sub conditione to several bishops.

-His wide interests in the Church centre upon the history and ecclesiology of the smaller reactionary Orthodox and Catholic churches in the nineteenth and twentieth-centuries, and on issues of sacramental validity, Apostolic Succession, jurisdiction and canon law as these apply to the smaller communions.
-Several book publications and both published and unpublished research papers testify to his extensive engagement with these issues.
-He has responsibility for the custody of a major archive of documents and artefacts concerning the history of his and other related communions, including a number of unique and valuable items, and is regularly consulted by researchers and others seeking information on the independent sacramental movement.
-Under his aegis, a number of historic items, including several once belonging to Archbishop Joseph-René Vilatte (1854-1929) continue in liturgical use today.
-He is also interested in the practical challenges of ministry, purpose and effective episcopal management within small, geographically disparate and theologically diffuse communions, and with ensuring that their representation in the wider world is not confined to the pejorative academic ghetto of “new religious movements”.
+I have responsibility for the custody of a major archive of documents and artefacts concerning the history of my own and other related communions, including a number of unique and valuable items, and I am regularly consulted by researchers and others seeking information on the independent sacramental movement and related bodies.
+Under my aegis, a number of historic items, including several once belonging to Archbishop Joseph-René Vilatte (1854-1929) continue in liturgical use today.
+I am also interested in the practical challenges of ministry, purpose and effective episcopal management within small, geographically disparate and theologically diffuse communions, and with ensuring that their representation in the wider world is not confined to the pejorative academic ghetto of “new religious movements”.